ashutoshmjain/homepage/_posts/2018-04-30-Hacking-Nexus-2012-into-a-Slick-Linux-Terminal.md

 >A word about the post - The tools for rooting , flashing ROMs on Android have come a long way.
 And are well documented on internet.
 The problem now a days is not that of scarcity of tools .
 It is , in fact, that of  abundance.
 In this post , rather than giving step by step instructions , I want to focus on the rationsle of my choices.
 And in doing that, I want want to reflect on the rich  Android eco system of open source development .
 Truth be told , I still use an iPhone for my work as much as I use Windows  .
 But , during  course of building this Nexus , I am getting to a point where I might switch both my work and life to Android .

+Here is the outline of the things to cover

+# What is a custom recovery, why do I need it and how to get one ?

+# What is a custom ROM , why do I need  it and how to get one ?

+# Do I need Google Apps ?

+# FOSS Appstore - Can I live with it?

+# The Slick Linux Terminal and some more  ..